 So if your silver penny isn’t a steel penny, a penny on dime planchet error, a U.S. Mint pattern coin, or a copper plating error — what might you have?

 In all likelihood, you have a penny that has been plated with silver, pewter, or mercury.

-Whether done as a science experiment in school or purely for the sake of novelty, plating pennies has long been a popular thing to do — especially for those who have no numismatic interest in coins and are unaware that plating coins is considered post-mint damage (PMD, as we coin collectors acronym it) and can actually lessen the value of a coin.
+Whether done as a science experiment in school or purely for the sake of novelty, plating pennies has long been a popular thing to do — especially for those who have no numismatic interest in coins and are unaware that plating coins is considered post-mint damage (or PMD), which can actually lessen the value of a coin.

-What Kind of Silver Penny Do You Have?
+So… What Kind of Silver Penny Do You Have?

 Have you been able to determine what type of silver penny you have from reading this post?

 While my intention is to educate whether than to burst the bubble on the value or mystique of your silver penny, I hope you have one of the scarce error coins that I mentioned early in this article.